cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 behavior, like by example submitting the form in which that button lives.
 However, that will not prevent the event from bubbling.

-Both behaviors can be tunned from the template with options:
+Both behaviors can be tuned from the template with options:

 {% raw %}
 ```html